-Summer Coat: The summer coat differs greatly from the winter coat.
-In winter the undercoat predominates mostly, which together with the guard hair of the topcoat forms a profuse coat, covering the whole body and forming a distinct collar (ruff) round the neck.
+Summer Coat: The summer coat differs significantly from the winter coat.
+In winter, the undercoat predominates mainly.
+With the topcoat’s guard, hair forms a profuse coat, covering the whole body and creating a different collar (ruff) round the neck.

 Coat Color and Markings

-Coat colors are from light to dark shaded black-tipped game-color also called wolf-grey and from light to dark shaded brown-tipped game-color.
+Coat colors are from light to dark shaded black-tipped game-color, wolf-grey, and light to dark shaded brown-tipped game-color.

 Gait: The Saarlooswolfdog is a typical untiring trotter, which can easily cover great distances at his own pace.